iomete/iom-docs/glossary/apache-spark.md

 ---
-title: Apache Spark for Large Data Sets
+title: Apache Spark
-description: Discover Apache Spark, the open-source analytics engine designed for processing extensive data sets.
-Capable of handling both batch and real-time analytics, Apache Spark originated as a 2009 research project at the University of California, Berkeley, with a focus on enhancing processing speeds in Hadoop systems.
+description: Apache Spark is an open-source analytics engine for processing large data sets.
+It can handle batch and real-time analytics and data processing tasks.
+Spark began in 2009 as a research project at the University of California, Berkeley, aiming to improve processing speeds in Hadoop systems.
 ---

 ## What Is Apache Spark?